Xetibo/ReSet-Doc/sections/distribution.typ

 #subsubsection("Arch and Ubuntu")
 For Arch Linux and Ubuntu, native packages are provided within the repository of the exemplary plugins.
 Users can download the plugins and install them via their system package manager which places them in ```sh /usr/lib/reset/pluginname.so```.
 This means users of Arch Linux or Ubuntu would only be required to confirm their plugin selection as defined in @Usage.

 #subsubsection("Other Distributions")
-For regular GNU/Linux distributions, ReSet would need to provide a generic plugin manager in order to achieve a consistent and cross-distribution installation experience.
+For other Linux distributions, ReSet would need to provide a generic plugin manager in order to achieve a consistent and cross-distribution installation experience.
 A plugin manager is not within the scope of this thesis, which requires users of ReSet to instead copy binaries manually into the